“The little trouble in the world that is not due to love is due to friendship.” –E.W. Howe

 In the warm sun, we played bocce ball, cornhole, and croquet until the kids crashed.
 I enlarged the photo of the women and framed it.
 Never mind that Lyla fell into the lake right after, and Sandra jumped in to save her.
 We fished them both out with a broken tree branch.
 Other than that, it turned out to be a picture-perfect day—a happy day with our perfect friends.
 We even started most of our stories with, “Did you hear…?”

-I think about the recent social media posts and what I’ve been excluded from.
+I think about the recent social media posts and what they have excluded me from.
 Hadn’t they remembered all our fun days together?
 Wasn’t I an important part of this group?
 If they lost me, wouldn’t it be like losing a leg?
 There must be an explanation.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, MsanniecathrynWrite a Review